 • When cooking is complete, press "cancel" and let the pressure naturally release for 10 minutes, then carefully quick-release any remaining pressure.
 (There may not be any.)

-• Chop the chicken in the pot with a pair of kitchen scissors, or shred with two forks.
+• Remove the cooked chicken from the pot and chip with a pair of kitchen scissors, or shred with two forks.

 • Serve over rice with plain yogurt, chopped or thinly sliced cucumbers, lime juice, cilantro, and/or naan bread as desired.